huysentruitw/owin-anti-forgery-middleware/README.md

 OWIN middleware for extracting and validating anti-forgery (CSRF) token in requests.

-This middleware must be used in combination with the OWIN CookieAuthenticationMiddleware, the idea is that you add a crypto-secure random token as a claim to that authentication cookie and that you pass a `ExpectedTokenExtractor` method to the AntiForgeryMiddleware.
+This middleware validates an incoming CSRF token in a request header against the expected CSRF token stored in a HttpOnly cookie.

+When a request is made without expected CSRF token cookie, a new token will be generated and appended as HttpOnly cookie to the response.

+As a consequence, the first request within each browser session should always be a safe http method (preferably a GET) as a POST without CSRF token will be blocked.

-This middleware exposes an endpoint at which the client can get the CSRF token.
+This middleware also exposes an endpoint from which the client can get the CSRF token.
 For each non-safe request method (configurable), like POST/DELETE/PUT/..., the client needs to pass the CSRF token as a header or form value (header name and form field name is configurable).

 If the CSRF token is missing or doesn't match, a configurable failure code will be returned to the client.